 This urban community marketplace takes inspiration from Italy’s covered food markets and slow food movement, drawing on principles of ‘small is beautiful’ and ‘natural is good’ in a reaction against large scale big industry.
 Mercato Metropolitano revolves around small-scale farmers, local producers and members of the community, with a focus on sustainability to bring Londoners high-quality food and artisanal products.
 Italian stalls are plenty and delicious, while small-producer Champagne, cheese and meats bring a village authenticity and cuisines from all over create a kaleidoscope of flavours and cultures.
 Keep an eye out for regular events, parties and live music.

 Cool older brother of Peckham Levels, Pop Brixton champions independent and local businesses, including many great food stalls.
 Among the best are pizza place Made of Dough, jerk chicken favourite Mama’s Jerk, and Halo Burger: the UK’s first 100 per cent plant-based bleeding burger joint.
 It’s open all year round, with weatherproof surroundings, but Pop is at its prime on a fine summer afternoon.

 Opened last year in London Bridge, Vinegar Yard is a buzzy eating, drinking, shopping and art space.
-With Indian dishes from Baba G’s, Argentinian-inspired steak and chimichurri from barbecue experts Up in My Grill and burgers from Nanny Bills, its a strong addition to London’s food market scene, sure to be popular spot with post-work revellers this summer.
+With Indian dishes from Baba G’s, Argentinian-inspired steak and chimichurri from barbecue experts Up in My Grill and burgers from Nanny Bills, its a strong addition to London’s food market scene, popular with post-work city revellers.